Working Papers

 Firm Dynamics and Internal Organization (with Joana Silva)

-Polarized Consumption (with Quoc-Anh Do, Joao Granja, and Kieu-Trang Nguyen)
+Politically Polarized Consumption (with Quoc-Anh Do, Joao Granja, and Kieu-Trang Nguyen)